mdozmorov/HiC_tools/README.md

 ### Technology

+- Optimization steps for Hi-C wet-lab protocol.
+Pitfalls and their effect on the downstream quality.
+Recommendations for each step.
     - Golloshi, Rosela, Jacob Sanders, and Rachel Patton McCord.
 “Iteratively Improving Hi-C Experiments One Step at a Time.”
 Preprint.
-Genomics, March 22, 2018. https://doi.org/10.1101/287201. - Optimization steps for Hi-C wet-lab protocol.
-Pitfalls and their effect on the downstream quality.
-Recommendations for each step.
+Genomics, March 22, 2018. https://doi.org/10.1101/287201.

+- Micro-C technology - mononucleosome resolution mapping in yeast.
+Micrococcal nuclease to fragment chromatin.
+Yeast does not have TADs, but Micro-C revealed self-associating domains (chromatin interaction domains, CIDs) driven by the number of genes.
+Enrichment of histone modifications.
+Data:  https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE68016
+    - Hsieh, Tsung-Han S., Assaf Weiner, Bryan Lajoie, Job Dekker, Nir Friedman, and Oliver J. Rando.
+“Mapping Nucleosome Resolution Chromosome Folding in Yeast by Micro-C.” Cell 162, no. 1 (July 2015): 108–19. https://doi.org/10.1016/j.cell.2015.05.048.

 ### Methodological Reviews